schoolapply/problems/bootstrap-search-navigation/README.md

 > Think about how your HTML is impacted by keyboard navigation if the user want's to `tab` to a search result.

+### How to start

+- First read through the [contribution guidelines](../CONTRIBUTING.md) for instructions on how to set up a local repository and how to structure your work if you want a review
+- We've included a [copy](template.html) of [template.html](https://github.com/creativetimofficial/now-ui-kit/blob/master/documentation/template.html) from [now-ui-kit](http://demos.creative-tim.com/now-ui-kit/index.html) with some cleanup and scrubbing applied that we want you to use as a foundation
+- Implement each of the [wireframes](wireframes) in separate HTML files using the naming of the wireframe art boards as a guide
+- Keep your files under this directory so they are easy to find

 ### Guidelines

 - Make sure to be responsive and that the UI looks and feels nice both on mobile and desktop